wernerth94/rl_al/doc/notes.md

 Serving them as two independent inputs <br>
 Dueling networks compute the advantage between internal state (context) and the sample (C51, Rainbow)

+### Imitation Learning
+Imitation Learning optimizes the likelyhood of the policy recreating the best known solutiuon (BvsSB) <br>
+This possibly guides the model through the complex state stace with image embeddings

 ### Meta Features for the Pools
 Dataset to Vec